pywbem/pywbemtools/docs/appendix.rst

       double quotes.

    default connection
-      A connection definition in the :term:`connections file` that is used by pywbemcli as the :term:`current connection` if pywbemcli is started without any connection definition (no :ref:`--server general option`, :ref:`--mock-server general option`, or :ref:`--name general option`) and the default connection is defined.
+      A :term:`connection definition` in the :term:`connections file` that is used by pywbemcli as the :term:`current connection` if pywbemcli is started without any connection definition (no :ref:`--server general option`, :ref:`--mock-server general option`, or :ref:`--name general option`) and a defined default connection..
-      A connection definition in the :term:`connections file` becomes the default connection on pywbemcli startup if it is specified using the :ref:`connection select command` and the
+      A connection definition in the :term:`connections file` becomes the default connection on pywbemcli startup if it is specified using the :ref:`connection select command` with the
-      ``--default``/``-d`` command option is used.
+      ``--default``/``-d`` command option.

    current connection
-      The connection definition in pywbemcli that is currently active; it is the target connection for pywbemcli commands.
-The current connection is created on pywbemcli startup with the following options :ref:`--server general option`,
-      :ref:`--mock-server general option`, or :ref:`--name general option` or if a :term:`default connection`) has been defined.
+      The :term:`connection definition` in pywbemcli that is currently active;
+      it is the target connection for pywbemcli commands.
+The current connection is created on pywbemcli startup with the following options :ref:`--server general option`, :ref:`--mock-server general option`, or :ref:`--name general option` or if a :term:`default connection`) has been defined.
 The current connection can be changed in the interactive mode with the :ref:`connection select command`.

+   named connection
+      A :term:`connection definition` that is in a :term:`connections file` and can be used by referencing it by name with the :ref:--name general option`.
+      Named connections can be created, modified, and deleted with the :ref:`Connection command group`.

    default namespace
       The :term:`CIM namespace` set as the current namespace for CIM operations